 2.1.1.
-Expulsion on security grounds and non-refoulement
+Expulsion on security grounds and the principle of non-refoulement

-The second paragraph of Article 121 of the Constitution provides that "[f]oreign nationals may be expelled from Switzerland if they pose a risk to the security of the country".
-Switzerland explained in its third periodic report to the Human Rights Committee that "[t]his measure is ordered by the Federal Council when there exists a danger to Switzerland's internal or external security, when the matter in question is of great political importance, or when reasons of internal or external policy justify the measure."
-Switzerland also indicated that "[t]here is no right of appeal against the decision of the Federal Council, and the procedural
+The second paragraph of Article 121 of the Constitution provides that "[f]oreign nationals may be expelled from Switzerland if they pose a risk to the security of the country."
+Although the scope of this provision is not clarified in the State Party report to the Committee, Switzerland explained in its third periodic report to the Human Rights Committee that "[t]his measure is ordered by the Federal Council when there exists a danger to Switzerland's internal or external security, when the matter in question is of great political importance, or when reasons of internal or external policy justify the measure."
+Switzerland also indicated that "[t]here is no right of appeal against the decision of the Federal Council, and the procedural provisions may be applied restrictively for reasons of official secrecy."